Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/control_algorithm.md

 $$v_{raw} = \frac{x_t - x_{t-1}}{\Delta t}$$

-Note you can also use the velocity that the Kalman filter estimates.
+Note if you want to use vision-based tracking you can also use the velocity that the Kalman filter estimates.

-To prevent high-frequency noise from affecting controller decision-making, this raw velocity is passed through an exponential smoothing low-pass filter with a coefficient of $\beta = 0.4$:
+To prevent high-frequency noise from affecting controller decision-making, this raw velocity is passed through an exponential smoothing low-pass filter with a coefficient of $\beta$:

 $$v_t = \beta \cdot v_{t-1} + (1 - \beta) \cdot v_{raw}$$